 External Liquidity

 External liquidity consists of major highs and lows, which the market moves toward to absorb liquidity.
+These highs and lows are often visible on higher timeframes and act as primary price targets for large market participants.

 Which Liquidity Levels Are Most Important in Forex?

-- Previous Month's High and Low (PMH/PML): Key levels that the market tends to move toward; these levels act as reversal points or price targets.
+- Previous Month's High and Low (PMH/PML): Key levels that the market tends to move toward; these levels act as reversal points or price targets;

-- Previous Week's High and Low (PWH/PWL): Provides insights from mid-term trends and helps to set entry and exit points.
+- Previous Week's High and Low (PWH/PWL): Provides insights from mid-term trends and helps to set entry and exit points;

-- The Previous Day's High and Low (PDH/PDL): Helps forecast short-term price movements and identify entry points.
+- The Previous Day's High and Low (PDH/PDL): Helps forecast short-term price movements and identify entry points;

 - Trading Session Highs and Lows: Each trading session (Asia, London, New York) has its liquidity dynamics.
 The highs and lows of each session act as key price targets.